Krutyolkin/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 - Each CDC message is sent to Kafka.
 A specific [CDC message](02_cdc_messages.md) is generated for each type of change in the CDC column.

 - The Fabric CDC_TRANSACTION_PUBLISHER job publishes CDC changes to Kafka.
-Each CDC consumer has its own Kafka topic.
+Each CDC consumer has its own Kafka topic and its own CDC_TRANSACTION_PUBLISHER job.

 - The Fabric CDC_TRANSACTION_CONSUMER job consumes the Search topic from Kafka and updates Elasticsearch.
 Other consumers must create their own consumer processes to consume Kafka CDC messages.